karaokemugen/karaokemugen-app/README.md

 Karaoke Mugen is a playlist manager and player for video and audio karaoke.
 It's made of a webapp and an engine.
 The webapp allows users to search for and add songs and admins to manage the karaoke session and playlists.
 The engine plays those songs on the computer used to display the video.

 It works like a japanese karaoke where anyone can add songs one after another to a playlist with their smartphone, tablet or computer.
-Another mode allows users to add songs to a suggestion list the admin can then pick songs from.
+The playlist can be reviewed by an admin or played "as is".
+This behaviour is configurable.

 Karaoke Mugen works offline and does not require an Internet connection, but a few of its features may need online access.